udaygoel/Data-Analyst-Udacity/Prosper-Loan-Data-Exploration/README.md

 - prosper_loan_exploration_by_udaygoel.Rmd: This R-Studio file contains the whole exploratory analysis of the data in R. The analysis includes the charts, observations and final conclusions.
 - prosper_loan_exploration_by_udaygoel.html: This is the html output of the Rmd file.
 - ScatterPlotMatrix.png: This is the scatterplot matrix used in Bivariate Analysis.
 It has been provided to allow a bigger view of the matrix.
+- Prosper Loan Data - Variable Definitions.xlsx: This file contains the definitions for all the variables in the dataset

 ### Objective